-The school has sufficient funds to carry on the operation of the school for the academic session 2018-19 on the existing fees structure.
-In this regard, Directorate of Education has already issued directions to the schools vide order dated 16.04.2010 that,
+The School has sufficient funds to carry on the operation of the School for the academic session 2019-20 on the existing fees structure.
+In this regard, Directorate of Education has already issued directions to the Schools vide order dated 16.04.2010 that,

-"All schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
+"All Schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
 A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase."

-AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that along with certain financial and other discrepancies, that the sufficient funds are available with the school to carry out its operations for the academic session 2018-19, the fee increase proposal of the school may be rejected.
+AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that along with certain financial and other irregularities, that the sufficient funds are available with the school to carry out its operations for the academic session 2019-20.
+Accordingly, the fee increase proposal of the school may be rejected.